Updated November 2025

 Campus Police Officers have full police status and the state authority to enforce and investigate violations of all laws and regulations.
 The Department is in daily contact with the City of Buffalo and Town of Amherst police departments, the Erie County Sheriff's Office and the New York State Police.
 The Department maintains 24-hour-a-day contact with area law enforcement agencies.

 Campus police officers conduct a series of campus programs on topics related to sexual assault, self-defense, personal safety, and general crime prevention.
-To arrange for a group presentation, call Campus Police directly.
+To learn more, visit UB’s University Police website.

 All members of the University are strongly encouraged to sign up for UB Alert via the site above.
 By signing up for UB Alert, members of the UB community can expect to receive quick and accurate information during an urgent situation, including changes in essential services, whether it's an incident on campus, or severe weather that affects university operations.
 Alerts can be sent to your phone and/or email.

-In conjunction with the Drug Free Schools and Communities Act Amendments of 1989, the University at Buffalo and the Student Health System are committed to clear and concise policies on substance abuse and a strong program of counseling, treatment, rehabilitation, and reentry.
-Students and residents should be aware of the following information provided on the Drug-Free Schools and Community Act web page.
+In conjunction with the Drug Free Schools and Communities Act Amendments of 1989, the University at Buffalo is committed to clear and concise policies on substance abuse and a strong program of counseling, treatment, rehabilitation, and reentry.
+Students/residents should be aware of the following information at http://www.buffalo.edu/studentlife/who-we-are/departments/conduct/drug-free-schools-and-community-act.html.

 Abbott Library, on south campus, is open seven days a week when school is in session.
-In addition to a main reading room, the library has private study carrels and small group study rooms.
-For more information, call 716-829-3900.
-Lockwood Library (716-645-2815) and the Law Library (716-645-6765) are both located on the north campus and are open daily.
-For more information on hours, collections and workshop opportunities, please visit the University Libraries website.
+For more information on hours, other UB libraries, collections and workshop opportunities, visit the University Libraries web site.

 The AADOCR is an organization of dental researchers, including faculty and students/residents at dental institutions throughout the United States.
 Its purpose is to promote dental research and allow transmission of research findings in a timely manner.
 For further information, contact the chair of the Buffalo chapter or visit the AADOCR website.